-Contents Page | 90 updated April 11, 2022 The FA-SAP Committee will review the "Satisfactory Academic Progress Appeal" submitted by the student, and a decision of approved by the committee or denial by the committee will be noted.
+The FA-SAP Committee will review the "Satisfactory Academic Progress Appeal" submitted by the student, and a decision of approval by the committee or denial by the committee will be noted.

 SAP Probation

 Students who have successfully appealed the loss of their financial aid are placed on probation.
 Students on probation are eligible to receive financial aid for one (1) semester, after which they MUST be meeting all the FA-Satisfactory Academic Progress Standards or the requirements of an academic degree plan that was pre-approved by the Financial Aid Office.